Danny Lopez (boxer): Background

-Lopez is of Ute Indian, Mexican, and Irish heritage.
-He had been moved from one foster home to another, and coming off a Ute Indian Reservation in Utah, he finally found a home in Southern California.
+Lopez describes himself as having Native American, Mexican, and European-American heritage.
+He had been moved from one foster home to another, and coming off the Uintah and Ouray Indian Reservation in Fort Duchesne, Utah, he finally found a home in Southern California.
+He said that his father was a Mission Indian from Northern California, that his maternal grandmother was three-quarters Ute, and that his maternal grandfather was part Irish.
 He is also the brother of welterweight contender Ernie Lopez.
 He is married to Bonnie Lopez and has three sons, Bronson, Jeremy, and Dylan.

 Pro career

 Lopez began boxing professionally on May 27, 1971, knocking out Steve Flajole in one round at Los Angeles.
 He won his first 21 fights in a row by knockout, in one of the longest knockout win streaks ever.
 During that streak, all but one of his fights were in Los Angeles, a fact which could be credited for his popularity in the area.
 The only one of those 21 fights to be held outside Los Angeles took place in Honolulu, where he beat Ushiwakamaru Harada by knockout in three.

-On January 17, 1974, Genzo Kurosaw became the first person to go the distance with Lopez, Lopez winning by a ten-round decision.
+On January 17, 1974, Genzo Kurosawa became the first person to go the distance with Lopez, Lopez winning by a ten-round decision.
 His next fight, a month later, in Mexicali, Mexico, was his first fight abroad.
 He beat Memo Rodriguez by a knockout in nine rounds.

 People in Los Angeles were eager to see Lopez and another up-and-coming Los Angeleno, Bobby Chacon, square off inside a ring.
 The fight took place on May 24, and Lopez was knocked out in the ninth round in a thrilling fight.
 In his next fight of note, he lost once again by a knockout in round nine, this time to Shig Furuyama.

 After losing to Octavio Gómez to begin 1975, Lopez went on a roll, beginning with a knockout of Chucho Castillo in two rounds.
 Two more wins, and he was faced with Rubén Olivares, whom he beat by a knockout in seven rounds, after recovering from a first round knockdown himself.

 In 1976, he beat Sean O'Grady by knockout in four, Gómez by knockout in three and Art Hafey by knockout in seven.
 Finally ranked number one by the WBC, he travelled to Ghana to challenge world Featherweight champion David Kotei in front of an estimated crowd of more than 100,000 Kotei partisans.
 Lopez became world champion by outpointing Kotei over 15 rounds on November 6.
 Due to all communication systems having been cut down in Ghana, Lopez could not get his message through to his family; they only learned he was World Champion when they picked him up at the airport one week later.

 Lopez won three fights in 1977, retaining the title once, against José Torres by a knockout in round seven.